 Badges Without Borders

-My book, Badges Without Borders: How Global Counterinsurgency Transformed American Policing, was published in October 2019 by University of California Press in the American Crossroads series.
-You can save 30% if you order it online from University of California Press (click on the "create a flier for this title" link on the lefthand side of the page).
-Check Indiebound and Bookshop.org as well.
+Badges Without Borders: How Global Counterinsurgency Transformed American Policing was published in October 2019 by University of California Press in the American Crossroads series.
+Check Indiebound and Bookshop.org.
 Here is the book's Goodreads page.

 A short description of the book: